Exploration of Mars: Launch windows

-Past and current missions
+Past missions

-Starting in 1960, the Soviets launched a series of probes to Mars including the first intended flybys and hard (impact) landing (Mars 1962B).
+Starting in 1960, the Soviet space program launched a series of probes to Mars including the first intended (but unsuccessful) flybys and hard (impact) landing (Mars 1962B), and the first successful soft landing (Mars 3).
 The first successful flyby of Mars was on 14–15 July 1965, by NASA's Mariner 4.
 On November 14, 1971, Mariner 9 became the first space probe to orbit another planet when it entered into orbit around Mars.
-The amount of data returned by probes increased dramatically as technology improved.
+The amount of data returned by probes increased substantially as technology improved.

-The first to contact the surface were two Soviet probes: Mars 2 lander on November 27 and Mars 3 lander on December 2, 1971—Mars 2 failed during descent and Mars 3 about twenty seconds after the first Martian soft landing.
+The first to contact the surface were two Soviet probes: Mars 2 lander on November 27 and Mars 3 lander on December 2, 1971—Mars 2 failed during descent and Mars 3 failed about twenty seconds after the first Martian soft landing.
 Mars 6 failed during descent but did return some corrupted atmospheric data in 1974.
 The 1975 NASA launches of the Viking program consisted of two orbiters, each with a lander that successfully soft landed in 1976.
-Viking 1 remained operational for six years, Viking 2 for three.
+Viking 1 remained operational for six years, Viking 2 for three years.
 The Viking landers relayed the first color panoramas of Mars.

 The Soviet probes Phobos 1 and 2 were sent to Mars in 1988 to study Mars and its two moons, with a focus on Phobos.
 Phobos 1 lost contact on the way to Mars.
 Phobos 2, while successfully photographing Mars and Phobos, failed before it was set to release two landers to the surface of Phobos.

-Mars has a reputation as a difficult space exploration target; just 25 of 55 missions through 2019, or 45.5%, have been fully successful, with a further three partially successful and partially failures.
-However, of the sixteen missions since 2001, twelve have been successful and eight of these are still operational.

-Missions that ended prematurely after Phobos 1 and 2 (1988) include (see Probing difficulties section for more details):
+Missions that ended prematurely after Phobos 1 and 2 (1988) include (see Probe difficulties section for more details):